sflavelle/writing/Incompatible Time (AHiT)/Chapters/02 - Back Then/03 - The Spaceship.md

 Snatcher was silent, seemingly deflated by her refusal.
 He was almost shocked by her refusal to even have more time to bother him.

 She paused. "...I mean, don't get me wrong, it was kinda fun.
 I got to be a film star, I got to be friendly with your minions, I got to see the sights..."
 She scrunched up her face.
-"But it would've been fine if people on this planet weren't always chronic backstabbing pecknecks trying to keep things they don't know about for themselves!"
+"But it would've been fine if people on this planet weren't backstabbing pecknecks trying to keep things they don't know about for themselves!"

 "*Kiddo, what do you* expect *from someone like myself?*"